bookofproofs/bookofproofs.github.io/_sources/history/20th-century/timms.md

 **Geoffrey Timms** studied at Leeds and Cambridge and then took up a post at St Andrews.
 During World War II he served at Bletchley Park and Cheltenham and joined the Foreign Office afterwards.

 ### Mathematical Profile (Excerpt):
-* Geoffrey Timms had a younger brother Alan (born about 1905).
 * Geoffrey Timms was an undergraduate at the University of Leeds, graduating with First Class honours in mathematics in 1925.
 * Timms then went to Cambridge where his doctoral work was supervised by H F Baker.
 * After being awarded a Ph.D. in 1928 Timms was appointed as Assistant in H W Turnbull's department in St Andrews in October 1929.